Luozirui597/CI2025_lab3/README.md

 - **Step 3 – Negative cycles**
   On some generated graphs, Bellman–Ford detects negative cycles.
-  From a mathematical perspective, this implies that no well-defined shortest path exists between source and target: the algorithm could traverse the negative cycle infinitely many times, pushing the path cost towards \(-\infty\).
+  From a mathematical perspective, this implies that no well-defined shortest path exists between source and target: the algorithm could traverse the negative cycle infinitely many times, pushing the path cost towards infinity.
   In these cases, the instance is classified as “no shortest path (negative cycle)”.